Credit Scoring Example

-The impact of a financial mistake on credit varies from person to person.
-A single missed payment will typically have a greater impact on a person with a very high credit scorehigh credit score than for a person with a lower score.
+The impact of your financial activity related to credit varies from person to person.
+A single missed payment will typically have a greater impact on a person with a very high credit score than for a person with a lower score.
 While each credit profile is unique, this credit score example should help you understand how late payments or other issues might affect your credit.

 From time to time, you may run into financial troubles that impact your score.
 Some hardships may change your score by a small amount; others can drop your score a lot.